vinaydhegde/testdriven-site/_posts/2017-09-18-01-part6-eval-service.markdown

     headers = {'Authorization': bearer}
     response = requests.get(url, headers=headers)
     data = json.loads(response.text)
-    if response.status_code == 200 and data['status'] == 'success':
+    if response.status_code == 200 and \
+       data['status'] == 'success' and \
+       data['data']['active']:
-        return True
+        return data
     else:
         return False
 ```

-In this case, we'll be making a request from one container to another so we'll need to reference the container name rather than the Docker Machine IP.
+In this case, we'll make a request from one container to another so we need to reference the container name rather than the Docker Machine IP.

 > Did you notice that we simply return `True` in the `ensure_authenticated` function in test mode?
 It's probably better to [mock](https://stackoverflow.com/questions/3459287/whats-the-difference-between-a-mock-stub) the `authenticate` function in the test suite to separate the source code from the test code.
 Refactor on your own.